-This course explores the continuum of children's communication development, including verbal and written language acquisition and other forms of communication.
-Topics include selection of literature and other media, the integration of literacy concepts throughout the classroom environment, inclusive practices and appropriate assessments.
-Upon completion, students should be able to select, plan, implement and evaluate developmentally appropriate literacy experiences.
+This course is designed to expand students' understanding of children's language and literacy development and provides strategies for enhancing language/literacy experiences in an enriched environment.
+Topics include selection of diverse literature and interactive media, the integration of literacy concepts throughout the curriculum, appropriate observations/assessments and inclusive practices.
+Upon completion, students should be able to select, plan, implement and evaluate developmentally appropriate and diverse language/literacy experiences.
 This course is also available through the Virtual Learning Community (VLC).